realA10001986/VSR/README.md

 ##### &#9193; User[:Password]

 The username (and optionally the password) to be used when connecting to the broker.
 Can be left empty if the broker accepts anonymous logins.

+##### &#9193; Publish Music Player status to bttf/vsr/mpstatus

+This option enables the Music Player's backchannel.
+The backchannel carries feedback and status information on the Music Player which can be used to comfortably remote-control the VSR's Music Player through HomeAssistant/MQTT.

+This option should be left unchecked if not used.

+Backchannel data is sent to _bttf/vsr/mpstatus_ on every change.
+It can also be triggered at any point by sending __MP_REQSTATUS__ to _bttf/vsr/cmd_.

+The data published on the backchannel is a JSON object, containing the following keys:
+- __S__: State. _Value_ can be "P" for playing, "I" for idle, and "O" for off/busy.
+In 'off' state, the VSR does not take commands.
+- __C__: Current track. _Value_ is an unsigned integer >= 0 as a string.
+- __F__: First track.
+This tells the remote control where to start counting track numbers. _Value_ is always 0 (zero) as a string.
+- __L__: Last track.
+This tells the remote control the last and highest possible track number. _Value_ is an unsigned integer >= 0 and <= 999 as a string.
+- __V__: Volume.
+This is an integer as a string.
+If -1, volume control is unavailable.
+Otherwise 0-100.
+- __SH__: Shuffle.
+This is an integer as a string, either "0" for 'off', or "1" for 'on'.

+Example: __{"S":"I","C":"1","V":"20","F":"0","L":"67","SH":"0"}__

+The backchannel is used/required by the A10001986 [Lou's Cafe Jukebox](https://jb.out-a-ti.me).

 ## Appendix B: Display messages